MicrosoftDocs/sdk-api/sdk-api-src/content/windns/ns-windns-__unnamed_struct_10.md

+### -field pNameExchange

+A pointer to a string that represents the fully qualified domain name (FQDN) of the host willing to act as a mail exchange.

-### -field dwStringCount
+### -field wPreference

-The number of strings represented in <b>pStringArray</b>.
+A preference given to this resource record among others of the same owner.
+Lower values are preferred.

-### -field pStringArray
+### -field Pad

-An array of strings representing the descriptive text of the TXT resource record.
+Reserved for padding.
+Do not use.

 ## -remarks